Vesicle formation induced by thermal fluctuations

 {\bf Vesiculation phase diagram}

-The only remaining question left is how the phase space for vesicle formation and fluctuating looks in function of the free parameters.
-For that, we analysis the parameters that play an crucial role in whether fission happens or not.
-From the eq. (\ref{eq:kg_vs_k_T}) one sees that the factor of the energy moduli is the ratio $\kappa_G/\kappa$.
-Using this, the free parameters are: $T$, $\kappa_G/\kappa$, and $C_0$. {Let us not forget that the real spontaneous curvature is slightly bigger than $C_0$ by $c_0 = \sqrt{2}C_0$. }
+The only remaining question is how the phase space for vesicle formation and fluctuating looks as a function of the free parameters.
+For that, we analyse the parameters that play an crucial role in whether fission happens or not.
+From the eq. (\ref{eq:kg_vs_k_T}) one sees that the free parameters are: $T$, $\kappa_G/\kappa$, and $C_0$. {Let us not forget that the real spontaneous curvature is slightly bigger than $C_0$ by $c_0 = \sqrt{2}C_0$. }

-In Figure \ref{FIG:phase_diagram_c025}, we obtain a phase diagram for a fixed spontaneous curvature $C_0=-0.25$ and $C_0=-0.10$.
+In Figure \ref{FIG:phase_diagram_c025}, we obtain a phase diagram for fixed spontaneous curvatures $C_0=-0.25$ and $C_0=-0.10$.
 For low temperatures and low ratio $|\kappa_G /\kappa|$, we conserve fluctuation regime.
 On the contrary, when any of these quantities increases, we obtain vesicle formation.
 The spontaneous curvature value helps the vesiculation process.
 The bigger $C_0$ the bigger the drop in energy between a flat surface (with curvature zero) and the a spherical vesicle of literally any curvature value, as it will reduce the bending energy contribution $ \kappa (C-C_0)^2.$ We can see when comparing the two plots in {Figure \ref{FIG:phase_diagram_c025}} that when decreasing the spontaneous curvature to $C_0=-0.10$, there are areas in the phase diagram that change phase.
 It is be more pronounced for lower energy moduli ratios of $\kappa_G/\kappa$.
-However, one notes that the changes in $C_0$ generate quantitatively equal diagrams.
+However, one notes that the changes in $C_0$ generate { qualitatively} equal diagrams.
 Therefore, one can fix spontaneous curvature $C_0$ and explore only a phase diagram for the temperature $T$ and the ratio $|\kappa_G /\kappa|$. { Here we are only studying if the system vesiculates at very long times.
 Thus there will be no mixed-states.}